Carnival of Souls: Musical score

 Hilligoss (as Mary Henry) playing organ.

 Carnival of Souls features an original organ score by local Kansas City organist and composer Gene Moore.
-Film and music scholar Julie Brown comments on the score, noting: "The organ is one of the spectral presences in Carnival of Souls, summoning up, or being summoned up by, the various allusions in the film to cinema's past."
+Film and music scholar Julie Brown comments on the score, noting: "The organ is one of the spectral presences in Carnival of Souls, summoning, or being summoned by, the various allusions in the film to cinema's past."
 Screenwriter John Clifford has stated that the locations Harvey chose for the film (particularly the Saltair Pavilion, and the grand church organ) influenced the decision to use an organ score.
 The onscreen depiction of the organ played by Mary was implemented by Harvey to add to the film's "Gothic look."

 An original soundtrack album for Carnival of Souls was released in 1988, featuring Gene Moore's original musical score.

 In 2023, Waxwork Records licensed the soundtrack rights from Peter Soby and Matthew Irvine and released Carnival of Souls as part of the Rob Zombie Presents soundtrack series.
 It was pressed on colored vinyl and housed in special packaging featuring artwork by Graham Humphreys.

 Release

-Carnival of Souls had its world premiere at the Granada Theatre in Lawrence, Kansas, on September 26th, 1962.
+Carnival of Souls had its world premiere at the Granada Theatre in Lawrence, Kansas, on September 26, 1962.